coderefinery/github-without-command-line/_sources/contributing.md.txt

 ## Note to instructors

-The instructor will prepare an example repository and share the link with the participants (see instructor guide for more details).
+- The instructor will prepare an example repository and share the link with the participants (see instructor guide for more details).
+- This is a good example text: <https://www.gutenberg.org/ebooks/24542>
+- When showing how to add a collaborator, also show how to unwatch a repo.

 > ## Recap: different methods to "download" a repository
 >